Darryl Wilson - CEO, Marketing Manager

 A Golden Bay local, Dianna finished High School in Nelson, then went on to study Hospitality and Tourism at NMIT.
 When opportunities in the hospitality industry dried up in 1993, she started working for The Warehouse.
 After 24 years of managing Warehouse stores in Queenstown, Greymouth and Motueka, in 2017 she decided on a change of scene, and chose our office to benefit from her management skills.

 Growing up in Hanmer Springs, Sandra studied Tourism Marketing & Management at Lincoln University.
 With experience in hospitality and farming, she set up the Golden Bay Information Centre for Nelson Tasman Tourism.
 With a passion for travel, she went to live in Switzerland, Germany & Holland before returning home to take up the position as manager of the Motueka i-SITE before we lured her away in 2004.

-Born in England and brought up in Australia, Lucy is now a Kiwi.
-Between working as a marine biologist and scientific editor in Australia, teaching skiing in Queenstown, France and Canada, and 6 years as Press Officer for the Queenstown ski areas, she's fitted in 15 seasons as a Track Guide on the Hollyford, Milford and Abel Tasman tracks (not all at the same time).
+Born in England and brought up in Australia, Lucy upgraded from nomad to a member of the Wilson family who have lived in the same region for 8 generations.
+Before settling down, she worked as a marine biologist and scientific editor in Australia, taught skiing in Queenstown, France and Canada, spent 6 years as Press Officer for the Queenstown ski areas, and 15 seasons as a Track Guide on the Hollyford, Milford and Abel Tasman tracks (not all at the same time).

 Wendy King - Local Agent Liaison

 Wendy worked for us as a Guide and Boat Crew, back in the days before John Wilson retired as our ship's captain.
 After many years of travelling in New Zealand and overseas, she settled for a time in Taupo.
 Keen to share the outdoor opportunities offered by her home territory, she returned to Nelson with her young son in 2010.
 She helps keep the region informed about our range of services in the National Park.